adsforce/docs/src/en/media-source-configurations/unityAds/README.md

 #### Get Ad Revenue Data

-Here you can set performance analysis for Ad revenue data.
+Here you can set performance analytics for Ad revenue data.

 To get UnityAds Ad revenue data, you need to turn on **Get Ad Revenue Data**.

 #### GAME ID

-* You can get GAME ID from UnityAds (see “UnityAds Game ID” in this chapter for details);
+* You can get GAME ID from UnityAds (see “UnityAds Game ID” in "UnityAds Game ID" above for details);
 * GAME ID is used to validate revenue in **Advertising Revenue**;
 * The updated data window will take effect until saved.